"The books in this series just get better and better.”

 Huge didn’t begin to describe this behemoth.

-Nothing about his dark eyes, black unkempt beard and oily brown hair appeared German.
+Nothing about his dark eyes, unkempt black beard and oily brown hair appeared German.
 Maybe South African, and the MP7 he carried looked like a toy in his hands.
 Clearly, Mendelson supplied his expensive help with equally pricey weaponry.

 Josh shoved everything aside while he focused on first sending a message to his team before they inserted and, next, getting himself and Chelsea out of here.
 But his mind seemed determined to plague him with more questions.
-Why hadn’t Mendelson killed both of them yet?
+Why hadn’t Mendelson killed them yet?
 Why hadn’t Mendelson waited on the weapons before showing his hand?
 Josh needed more information.
 “You trade humans for commodities.
 How can I be of more value than by making a trade for your captive?”